Income tool

 Take-Home Pay Calculator UK

-Turn your annual salary into a clearer monthly and weekly take-home estimate after income tax, National Insurance, pension contributions, and optional student loan repayments.
+Estimate your monthly, weekly and annual take-home pay after UK income tax, National Insurance, pension contributions and optional student loan repayments.

 Enter your details